AdaRoseCannon/a-slides/app/_posts/1970-01-01-slide-splash.md

 Both in the DOM and also general 2D and 3D animation in the web.

+I will touch on many different things and hope to provide some inspiration.

 The ideal feeling is that of a native experience.

 The goal of performance is so that the user doesn't notice the web page.